minasmart/ember-page-titles/README.md

 ==============

 The magic really happens in the route's `buildTitle` method.
-It looks at the `App.NAME`, and `App.TITLE_FORMAT` keys.
+It looks at the `ENV.NAME`, and `ENV.TITLE_FORMAT` keys.
 The default format is defined as
 ```
 "%@ | %@".fmt(pageTitle, App.NAME);
 ```
-If no `pageTitle` attribute is available, `App.NAME` is set as the page title.
+If no `pageTitle` attribute is available, `ENV.NAME` is set as the page title.

 If you need any sort of funky behaviour override `Ember.Route.buildTitle`.